poudelroshan/BOTVID-19/README.md

 * The bot fetches scraped data from its MYSQL database and responds back to the user
 * The bot also handles basic user inputs like 'hi' or 'hello'
 * The bot cannot handle non-text messages like emojis or pictures and thus, responds accordingly
 * The bot also has message subscription feature built in.
-Users can send 'subscribe' and 'unsubscribe' to subscribe/unsubscribe for periodic updates from the bot. ##### This feature, though implemented,  is currently broken due to the limitations imposed by facebook on who the bot can send message to
+Users can send 'subscribe' and 'unsubscribe' to subscribe/unsubscribe for periodic updates from the bot.
+This feature, though implemented,  is currently broken due to the limitations imposed by facebook on who the bot can send message to.
 * The bot prevents subsribed users from subscribing again or unsubscribed users from unsubscribing.

 #### Note to users who try to interact with the bot: